-Another way to gain access to a user’s session is to get that user to install a malware on his/hers computer.
+Another way to gain access to a user’s session is to get that user to install malware on his/her computer.
 Since browsers usually store cookies on disk, that malware would be able to access the cookie if it knows where to look for it.

 A yet another way of accomplishing session hijacking is session fixation.
 There are plenty of sites that accept a session ID in the URL, such as:

-The reason why they do it is because a lot of users turn of their cookies, ironically, for security reasons.
-This however would open them up to scams, like somebody sending them an email which says:
+The reason why they do it is that a lot of users turn off their cookies, ironically, for security reasons.
+This, however, would open them up to scams, like somebody sending them an email which says: